indrjo/minimal-texlive-installer/README.md

 ## Adding packages to your minimal TeX Live

 As we have said, we have installed a *minimal* TeX Live, thus you are supposed to install even the most basic packages.
+Below are some recommendations.

-### Manually
+### Install manually

-We use *tlmgr* to install packages:
+We use *tlmgr* to install packages for TeX Live:

 ```sh
 $ tlmgr install PACKAGE_NAME
 ```

-Assume you run:
+Now, assume you run:

 ```sh
 $ pdflatex main.tex
 ```

-If the TeX engine complains it cannot find some file, that is says you
+If the TeX engine complains it cannot find some file:

 ```
 !
 LaTeX Error: File `FILENAME' not found.